SUPREME-CODER/UniversityAdmissionPrediction/README.md

 # University Admission Prediction
-This project aims at predicting the probability of students with different characteristics being accepted in a University.
+This project aims at predicting the probability of students with different characteristics being accepted in a University based on their profile.

-In this project I have built a Regression model, Artificial Neural Network, Decision Tree and Random Forest models.
+In this project I have built a Regression model, Artificial Neural Network, Decision Tree and Random Forest models for prediction.

 # Data
 * [Data Source](https://www.kaggle.com/mohansacharya/graduate-admissions)

+* Input Variable

 |Column|Value Range|
 |--|--|